joanFaseDev/100-days-of-code-projects/11.Calculator/README.md

 - Wrote the logic for the system keys (github, twitter, close and allClear).
 - Learned about the location property and load method of the Window interface which seems really easy to use, so easy in fact that user's security seems to be a problem but i'll look that up on a bigger project.
 - Set the whole logic for cases where no previous key was registered.

+### 12/05/2023
+- Rewrote a big chunk of the current application.
+Calculator's actions are now based on three parameters: the left operand, the right operand and the operator in-between.
+- Wrote the parts of the use case where only the left operand is known.
+The calculator can now display positive and decimal values.
+- Change sign feature added.
+- Percent feature added.
+- Twitter and GitHub profile page's feature added.
+- All clear feature added.

 ## Keys
 **AC** stands for **All Clear**: clears the calculator and resets any functions.